 At the state level, Earthjustice represented a coalition of groups and farm workers in challenging the California Department of Pesticide Regulation's approval of methyl iodide, which was approved to be applied to California's strawberry fields at rates up to 100 pounds per acre on much of the state's 38,000 acres in strawberry production, totaling millions of pounds of use.
 Though methyl iodide would have likely been used primarily on strawberries, it was also registered for use on tomatoes, peppers, nurseries and on soils prior to replanting orchards and vineyards.

-The suit challenges the DPR's December 20 approval of methyl iodide for use in California on the grounds that it violates the California Environmental Quality Act, the California Birth Defects Prevention Act and the Pesticide Contamination Prevention Act, which protects groundwater against pesticide pollution.
-In addition, the suit contends that DPR violated the law requiring involvement of the Office of Environmental Health Hazard Assessment (OEHHA) in the development of farm worker safety regulations and made an unlawful finding of emergency with its request for Restricted Materials status for methyl iodide.
+The suit challenged the DPR's December 20 approval of methyl iodide for use in California on the grounds that it violated the California Environmental Quality Act, the California Birth Defects Prevention Act and the Pesticide Contamination Prevention Act, which protects groundwater against pesticide pollution.
+In addition, the suit contended that DPR violated the law requiring involvement of the Office of Environmental Health Hazard Assessment (OEHHA) in the development of farm worker safety regulations and made an unlawful finding of emergency with its request for Restricted Materials status for methyl iodide.

 Your favorite four-legged companion may get a dose of toxic chemicals the next time you throw him/her a chew toy.